cwinpy/cwinpy/paper/paper.md

 CWInPy can be used to perform this full pipeline or implement the data preprocessing stages and inferences stages separately.
-These are all accessible via convenient command line executables (making use of configuration files) or equivalently through a Python API.
+These are all accessible via convenient command line executables (making use of configuration files) or, equivalently, through a Python API.
 The pipelines provided by CWInPy can perform analyses on an individual machine, but the amount of data being processed generally requires that the preprocessing be parallelised over multiple machines.
 Therefore, CWInPy will create jobs that can be submitted over a computing cluster running the